jedavies-dev/kiss-ppc64le/README.md

 There is a powerpc64le version of the KISS root tarball available [here](https://github.com/jdavies-dev/kiss-ppc64le-dist/blob/master/kiss-ppc64le.tar.xz) which you can use to perform the initial install as per the instructions on the KISS website.

-This was built with -mcpu=power9, so you will need a Power9-based system to use this tarball.
+This was built with -mcpu=power9, so you will need a Power9-based system to use this tarball

+### Kernel modules

+Be sure to load evdev on boot to load keyboard input support.
+Tested with amdgpu/rx580: supported and works fine with xorg.

 ### GRUB